contentedweb/cms.contentedweb.com/src/posts/2022/site-overview.md

 ### Archive

 This page contains a pageable list of all the posts on the blog.
 By default it also contains a list to a page of [all the posts on the site grouped by year](/archive/all-posts/) and a page with a [clickable link of tags use on the blog](/archive/tags/).
+This page is configured to appear in the header menu.

 ### Another Page